sathomas/jsDataV.is/src/text/apndA/01-functional-programming.md

 | Functional `fib()` | `28` | 296.9 ms |
 | Memoized `fib()`   | `28` | 0.352 ms |

-Just by including the Underscore library and using one of its methods, our functional implementation has nearly the same performance as the imperative version.
+Just by including the Underscore.js library and using one of its methods, our functional implementation has nearly the same performance as the imperative version.

-For the rest of this appendix, we'll look at many of the other improvements and utilities that Underscore provides.
-With its support for functional programming, Underscore makes it significantly easier to work with data in the browser.
+For the rest of this appendix, we'll look at many of the other improvements and utilities that Underscore.js provides.
+With its support for functional programming, Underscore.js makes it significantly easier to work with data in the browser.